Ben Brading 5 min read

 A business energy monitor provides insights into energy consumption using smart meter data.

-Put simply, a smart business energy meter measures electricity or gas usage, whereas a business energy monitor analyses and presents data insights about energy usage.
+Put simply, a smart meter measures electricity or gas usage, whereas a business energy monitor analyses and presents data insights about energy usage.

 Do I need a business energy monitor if I have a smart meter?